-Profit & Loss Only Loans for Self-Employed Borrowers
+Profit and Loss Mortgage Loans for Self-Employed Borrowers

-Profit & Loss Only loans allow brokers to qualify self-employed borrowers using a prepared profit and loss statement instead of bank statements or full tax-return-based income analysis, creating a cleaner path for borrowers whose income is real but not best shown through traditional documentation.
+Profit & Loss Only mortgage loans allow brokers to qualify self-employed borrowers using a prepared profit and loss statement instead of bank statements or a full tax return analysis.
+This can create a cleaner documentation path for borrowers whose income is not best reflected through traditional qualification methods.

 Series Z